Pieter86/caddyman/README.md

 ## What is CaddyMAN?

-CaddyMAN is a comprehensive management platform that wraps around the Caddy web server, adding a full-featured web UI, user management, OAuth/OIDC provider capabilities, and much more.
-It's designed for homelabbers who want enterprise-grade features without enterprise-grade complexity.
+CaddyMAN is a management platform that wraps around the Caddy web server, adding a web UI, user management, OAuth/OIDC provider capabilities, and more.
 ### Key Features

 - **Web-Based Management Interface**: Manage your entire Caddy configuration through a clean, modern web UI